Sub-Riemannian interpolation inequalities: Optimal transport and interpolation inequalities

+It is currently unknown whether the Monge problem is well posed for general structures satisfying the so-called minimizing Sard property, i.e., where abnormal minimizers from any fixed point reach a set of measure zero.
+The reason is technical, since in this case one is not able to deduce enough regularity for the Kantorovich potentials associated with the optimal transport problem (see for example \cite{riffordbook}). \end{rmk}

-For what concerns the important issue of regularity, in \cite[Thm.\ 3.7]{FR-mass}, Figalli and Rifford obtained a formula for the differential of the transport map akin the classical one of \cite{CEMS-interpolations}.
-To this purpose, they ask additional assumptions on the sub-Riemannian cut-locus.
-More precisely, they demand that if $x \in \cut(y)$, then there exist at least two distinct minimizing geodesics joining $x$ with $y$.
-Thanks to Corollary~\ref{t:FRc}, the aforementioned result holds with no assumption on the cut locus.
-It is interesting to notice that, by employing the second differential of maps as defined in Section~\ref{s:seconddiff}, the proof is an immediate consequence of Alexandrov's second differentiability theorem, which states that locally semiconcave functions are two times differentiable almost everywhere (see \cite[Appendix A.2]{FR-mass}).
-Finally, thanks to this differentiability result and the estimate of Theorem~\ref{p:mainjacest}, we are able to give an independent and alternative proof of the absolute continuity of the displacement interpolation $\mu_t:= (T_t)_{\sharp} \mu_0$ (see below).
+For what concerns the issue of regularity of $T$, in \cite[Thm.\ 3.7]{FR-mass}, Figalli and Rifford obtained a formula for the differential of the transport map akin the classical one of \cite{CEMS-interpolations} in terms of the Hessian of the distance, under additional hypothesis on the sub-Riemannian cut locus.
+More precisely, they assume that if $x \in \cut(y)$, then there exist at least two distinct minimizing geodesics joining $x$ with $y$.
+It turns out that the statement of \cite[Thm.\ 3.7]{FR-mass} holds with no assumptions on the cut locus in the ideal case.
 The differentiability result is most easily expressed in terms of approximate differential (see e.g. \cite[Sec.\ 5.5]{AGS-Gradientflows}).

 \begin{definition}[Approximate differential] We say that $f : M \to \R$ has an approximate differential at $x \in M$ if there exists a function $g :M \to \R$ differentiable at $x$ such that the set $\{f = g\}$ has density $1$ at $x$ with respect to $\mis$.\footnote{We compute the density using Euclidean balls in local charts around $x$.
 Since $\mis$ is smooth, it has positive density with respect to the Lebesgue measure in charts, hence the concept of density does not depend on the choice of charts.
 In particular, Lebesgue density theorem holds.} In this case, the approximate value of $f$ at $x$ is defined as $\tilde{f}(x) = g(x)$, and the approximate differential of $f$ at $x$ is defined as $\tilde d_x f := d_x g : T_x M \to T_{g(x)} M$. \end{definition}